 All respondents for the NZHS are given a thank you card and a small token of appreciation, such as a pen or fridge magnet, at the conclusion of the interview.
-The thank you card contains a list of health and community organisations with freephone numbers that respondents can use if they would like to discuss any issues raised by their participation in the NZHS, or if they need advice on a health issue.
+The thank you card contains a list of health and community organisations, with freephone contact details, that respondents can use if they would like to discuss any issues raised by their participation in the NZHS or if they need advice on a health issue.